oracle/graal/sulong/docs/user/NativeExecution.md

-In the default configuration, cross-language interoperability requires bitcode to be compiled with the debug information enabled (`-g`), and the `-mem2reg` optimization is performed on the bitcode (compiled with at least `-O1`, or explicitly using the `opt` tool).
+In the default configuration, cross-language interoperability requires bitcode to be compiled with the debug information enabled (`-g`), and the `-mem2reg` optimization performed on LLVM bitcode (compiled with at least `-O1`, or explicitly using the `opt` tool).
 These requirements can be overcome in a managed environment of GraalVM Enterprise that allows native code to participate in the polyglot programs, passing and receiving the data from any other supported